Last updated on October 3rd, 2024 at 11:22 am

 Advanced Keyword Writing Strategies

-While the above tips provide a solid foundation for keyword selection, here are some additional tactics to consider for maximizing your abstract’s discoverability:
+While the above tips provide a solid foundation for keywords in abstract selection, here are some additional tactics to consider for maximizing your abstract’s discoverability:

 1. Synonyms and Related Terms: Don’t limit yourself to just one keyword per concept.
 Include synonyms and related terms to capture a wider range of searches.